mikeybkats/busmall2/USER_STORIES.md

 #### Stakeholder 2 - Development team
 As a developer I need to display the three marketing images at random side by side.
 As a developer I need to make sure there are no duplicates being displayed.
-As a developer I will need to keep track of the number times each image is displayed and clicked to make the correct calculation.
+As a developer I will need to keep track of the number times each image is displayed and clicked in a constructor function to make the correct calculation
 As a developer I need to display the results to the user only after they have finished the test.

 #### Stakeholder 3 - Focus group participant